autocrossblog/autocrossblog_astro/src/content/post/2009/2009-08-12-two-years-ago.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
+publishDate: 2009-08-12T23:00:10+00:00
+updateDate: 2024-11-17T22:47:19-06:00
 image: ~/assets/images/2009/twoyearsago.jpg
-publishDate: 2009-08-12T23:00:10+00:00
+url: "2009/two-years-ago"
+excerpt: "Relive the journey of a Datsun 240z that toasted its first motor in autocross, its revival, and the ongoing journey in car restoration."
 title: "Project240z - Two years ago the motor blew up"
-excerpt: "Relive the journey of a Datsun 240z that toasted its first motor in autocross, its revival, and the ongoing journey in car restoration."
-url: 'two-years-ago'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-17T22:47:19-06:00
 ---

 Two years ago today was the day that the Datsun toasted Motor #1 on it's first autocross run!
 Here's a shot of that first competition run.